After some relaxing days in Goa, we slowly made our way to the bigger cities, including Bombay and Agra, where we visited the Taj Mahal.

-In honour of her, since sources state that she was his favorite of all wives, this mausoleum was built.
-Inside, both of them as well as their child are buried.
+In honor of her, since sources state that she was his favorite of all wives, this mausoleum was built.
+Inside, both of them, as well as their child, are buried.
 The Taj Mahal is a building of LOVE which also shows in the name.
 “Mahal” can be translated as Palace and “Taj” means either crown or is a short form of his wife’s first name (MumTAZ= Taj).

 Important Facts about visiting Taj Mahal

 So you do not have unpleasant surprises when visiting Taj Mahal, here are some tips for you.

 There is a long list of items that can not be taken to visit the Taj Mahal.
 Some a bit more curious than others.

 Personally, I was not allowed to take my selfie stick with me.
 However, you can rent lockers or give it to locals in the stores for a small fee.